zebluim/I2GDS2024/RNA_g2/README.md

 # Using this guide
-Each step in the RNAseq pipline RNA2seq is layed out here step by step
+Each step in the RNAseq pipeline RNA2seq is laid out here step by step

-Please read each step in its enterity before testing any of the code as there is sample code included in the explanations, as well as exact copies of the code that can be used to duplicate this project at tinkercliffs1.arc.vt.edu
+Please read each step in its entirety before testing any of the code as there is sample code included in the explanations, as well as exact copies of the code that can be used to duplicate this project at tinkercliffs1.arc.vt.edu

 # RNA2-seq Pipeline

 This project analyzes RNA-seq data.
 It includes:
-- Retreval of data with SRA-tools
+- Retrieval of data with SRA-tools
 - Integrity checks with md5sum
 - Preprocessing with Trimmomatic
 - Alignment with HISAT2